 We are an Indian renewable energy-based power generation company focused on developing, owning and operating renewable energy power plants.
 Currently our portfolio includes wind energy, and we are planning to expand our capacity by venturing into solar and hybrid models (comprising wind & solar).
-As of December 31, 2023, our aggregate installed capacity is 402.3 Mega Watt (MW).
+As of March 31, 2024, our aggregate installed capacity is 402.3 Mega Watt (MW).
 Our growth strategy involves acquiring existing renewable energy assets and launching new greenfield projects.
-Currently, we cater to 45 customers, with the majority being Commercial and Industrial Customers, and only two being state-owned utilities as of December 31, 2023.
+Currently, we cater to 45 customers, with the majority being Commercial and Industrial Customers, and only two being state-owned utilities as of March 31, 2024.

-For further details, please refer to the chapter titled "Our Business" at page 132 of this Draft Letter of Offer.
+For further details, please refer to the chapter titled "Our Business" at page 140 of this Letter of Offer.
+For details of past operations of our Company and the details of business operations and revenue model of our Company, please refer to "Our Business - Overview" on page 140 of this Letter of Offer.